43: The Key Indicator for Success in Addictions Recovery With LT. Timothy Pemberton

 - What’s your story?
 Take our free email course to see why your voice matters and how to find your story.

-Download this episode wherever you get your podcasts.
-Find show notes for this episode and more at caringmagazine.org/podcast.
+Listen and subscribe to the Do Gooders Podcast now.
 Connect with Lt.
 Timothy Pemberton via The Salvation Army’s Santa Monica Adult Rehabilitation Center.